ufs-community/uwtools/docs/Contributors_Guide/github_workflow.rst

     * When everything looks satisfactory, click on the green 'Create pull request' button.

-    * An authorized METplus developer will accept the pull request (if everything meets acceptance criteria) and merge your code into the remote repository's develop branch.
+    * An authorized developer will accept the pull request (if everything meets acceptance criteria) and merge your code into the remote repository's develop branch.